foniod/foniod.org/src/content/landing/about.md

-[`ingraind`](https://github.com/ingraind/ingraind) and [RedBPF](https://github.com/ingraind/redbpf) are being developed by a community of individuals and companies from across the globe.
-The project is used in industries like security, gaming, or blockchain. `ingraind` was originally developed by [Red Sift](https://redsift.com).
+[`foniod`](https://github.com/foniod/foniod) and [RedBPF](https://github.com/foniod/redbpf) are being developed by a community of individuals and companies from across the globe.
+The project is used in industries like security, gaming, or blockchain. `foniod` was originally developed by [Red Sift](https://redsift.com).

-To learn more about [contributing](https://github.com/ingraind/project/blob/main/CONTRIBUTING.md), please consult our documentation.
+To learn more about [contributing](https://github.com/foniod/project/blob/main/CONTRIBUTING.md), please consult our documentation.